 - Introduction: Include an opening hook and any necessary background information that discusses the psychological principles of design, as well as your piece of design.
 The introduction must end with a strong thesis that forecasts the development of the paper.
-For guidance on how to write a thesis statement, this website is helpful. - Your Design: Analyze your piece of design and discuss which design field it fits into it.
-Address why you chose this design and how it adheres to some of the design principles we discussed with regards to Don Norman and Hubert and Lichaw.
-In addition, gather at least two (2) additional academic sources to help support your analysis. - Psychological Principles of Design: In this section, evaluate 2-3 psychological principles of design you used to create this product.
+For guidance on how to write a thesis statement, this website is helpful. - Your Design: Describe your piece of design and discuss which design field it fits into it.
+Discuss why you chose this design and how it adheres to some of the design principles we discussed with regards to Don Norman and Hubert and Lichaw. - Psychological Principles of Design: In this section, discuss 2-3 psychological principles of design you used to create this product.
 How will these principles entice an end user to engage with your piece of design.
-In addition, gather at least two (2) additional academic sources to help support your analysis.
-Be as detailed as possible here and be sure to use citations from the texts and lectures.

-• Conclusion: End with a strong conclusion that ties all of the ideas in the paper together and leaves a lasting impression for the reader.
+Be as detailed as possible here and be sure to use citations from the texts and lectures. - Conclusion: End with a strong conclusion that ties all of the ideas in the paper together and leaves a lasting impression for the reader.